Gold Resource Corporation (GORO)

 - Experienced management team.

-- Reliance on gold and silver prices.
+- Reliance on commodity prices.

 - Exploration results from existing properties.